-Can CBT help with Internet addiction?Watch
+Can CBT help with Internet addiction?Watch this thread

 My Internet/porn addiction is getting quite bad again.
 I'm trying NoPorn for Lent, and failed last night, but that's not too bad; my time on the Internet in general though is terrible.